How to choose your perfect kitchen colour scheme

 Understanding how colour palettes work

-The first step in developing a colour scheme is understanding how and why certain colours complement one another.
+The first step in developing a kitchen colour scheme is understanding how and why certain colours complement one another.
 Don't worry, it's not as tricky as it sounds.

 The biggest secret of great design is pretty simple – a colour wheel.
 You might think they're only for primary school classrooms, but colour wheels are great for helping you to understand what shades sit well together.